Quick Answer

 Can You Get a Driver's License in North Carolina Without an SSN?

 No — not without a lawful immigration status.
-North Carolina law requires all driver's license applicants to prove they are a U.S. citizen or have lawful presence in the United States.
-The North Carolina Division of Motor Vehicles (NCDMV) verifies your status directly with the U.S. Department of Homeland Security (DHS) before a license can be issued.
+North Carolina law requires 100% of driver's license applicants to prove U.S. citizenship or lawful presence.
+The North Carolina Division of Motor Vehicles (NCDMV) verifies your status directly with the Department of Homeland Security (DHS) before a license is issued, and having an ITIN does not help because it doesn't establish immigration status.

 North Carolina has no equivalent of California's AB 60 law.
 There is no "undocumented license" category in North Carolina, and having an ITIN does not help — an ITIN is a tax processing number and does not establish immigration status.